Last updated on October 24th, 2019 at 02:48 pm

 And why aren’t you getting it?

-I began to see my talents and my strengths and my dreams – who I was meant to be.
-And I stopped looking around at you.
-And I stopped looking behind me at the mistakes I made, or the path I left.
+I saw my talents and my strengths and who I was meant to be.
+I stopped looking around at other women to copy.
+I stopped looking behind me at the mistakes I made, or the wrong path I took.

-I’m going to give you an assignment.
-No, you don’t have to do it – this is the internet, I will never know.
-But if you were in my program (motivational speakers like me love this stuff) I would ask you to create this fictitious woman based on the ideal woman you want to be.
-Money is no object.
+Here’s my assignment for you.
+No, you don’t have to do it.
+This is the internet, and I will never know whether you do it or not.
+But, if you were in one of my programs, I’d ask you to create a fictitious woman based on the ideal woman you want to be where the money is no object.

-There are no obstacles to this ideal woman.
-So what does she look like?
+There are no obstacles to your ideal woman.
+What does she look like?
 Who is she?
 Is she married?
 Dating?
 Kids?
 No kids?
-A dog?
-A killer job?
-A killer pair of jeans?
+Owns a dog?
+Has a killer job?
+Wears killer jeans?

-Now get up and describe yourself to the group (okay, so you may not have a group – just pretend – or have another glass of wine and you might start seeing a group).
-Describe yourself as if you are truly this woman.
+Now get up and describe yourself to the group (okay, so you may not have a group, pretend, or have another glass of wine and you might start seeing a group).
+Describe yourself as if you are genuinely this woman.